-British Literature from the French Revolution to the End of the Victorian Age
+British Literature from the French Revolution to 1836

-Course Objectives: The change in the spirit of literature and culture of Eurpoe/England initiated by the French Revolution and the Industrial Revolution is reflected upon the texts offered in this course.
+Course Objectives: The change in the spirit of literature and culture of Europe/England initiated by the French Revolution and the Industrial Revolution is reflected upon the texts offered in this course.
 A shift in the philosophical understanding, a shift from the empirical to the idealist is discernible in the literary texts offered in this course.
-But since the nineteenth century British literaute is not a not a smooth and monolithic progeess, the texts of this course, written after 1837, signal the dilemma, debates and anxiety of the nation vis-a-vis the empire.
-The learners are expected to uncover the concerned social, cultural and political agenda hidden in the literature of the period.